mixmastamyk/yamlweb/readme.rst

             - b:
                 How to do that, exactly?
             - br:
-            # below a complex key, allows one to split a long line into several
+            # below a complex key, allows one to split up a long line:
             - ?
                 img src="{{ static_dir }}/images/foo.jpg"
                 title="a very nice image"